 As you think about how this impacts your web presences, remember that most websites and intranet today offer really poor search options.
 This may be partly due to technology issues, but content quality also plays a big role (think: garbage in, garbage out).
 If you are not yet ready to substantially rethink your navigation, then make your users happy by at least improving search.

-Join international UX experts on the user experience conference track at J. Boye Aarhus 12 on Thursday, Nov 8.
+Join international UX experts on the user experience design conference track at J. Boye Aarhus 13 on Thursday, Nov 7.
+On the same day, you can also meet search experts and experienced practitioners on the making search work conference track.

 As always, you are also welcome to continue the conversation below.